 " A lot of these kids end up not reaching their full potential because they suffer from low expectations.
 People think they don't speak well, so we shouldn't have them in the regular classroom, but a lot of the kids I work with, they're cognitively fine.
 They're perfectly capable.
 They just need a viable means of communication to really help them through that."
 Cathy Binger

 This is for every person who embodies the meaning of motherhood.
 This is for the ones who nurture and protect, who never consider their lives more important than the lives of the ones being nourished, educated, protected and loved.

 People are ausome.
-Every kind of ausome. just look. you will see.
+Every kind of ausome. just look. you

 A proposed law moving quickly through the Legislature would give parents of kids receiving special education services the final say about their child’s placement on a special diploma track.

 I stand with Ashley because she is part of our community, she is brave and she survived brutality.I stand with Ashley because I hope to show her, one day, that the joy of belonging to our caring community trumps the memories of pain.